pyOpenSci/lessons/clean-modular-code/python-pep-8.md

 class MyClass:
     """A class to process data and calculate statistics."""

-    # This is a function
+    # This is a method
     def calculate_average(self, data_list):
         """Calculate the average of a list of numbers.""" total_sum = sum(data_list)